andloh/blog.loholt.io/content/posts/sops/index.md

 ### The _not_ so good
 - The private keys are still stored as base64 encoded Kubernetes secrets.
 You will need to lock this down with RBAC
-  - An alternative integration with a Vault will solve this to some extend.
+  - An alternative integration with a Vault will solve this to some extent.
 - No support _yet_ for usage with ArgoCD